Laktaši: Climate

 Laktaši municipality has a continental climate, with harsh winters and warm summers.
 The warmest month of the year is July, with an average temperature of 25°C (77°F).
 The coldest month of the year is January, when temperatures average -5°C (23 °F).
 Annual precipitation forLaktaši municipality is about 875 mm.
 Due to the city's high latitude; it snows almost every year as well.
 Strong winds come from the north and northeast bringing in much snow.

 Demographics

-According to the 2013 census results, the municipality of Laktaši has a population of 34,966 inhabitants.
+According to the 2013 census results, the municipality of Laktaši has a population of 34,966.